-The benefits of this recommendation are the assurance that fears of police harassment and arrest will no longer be a barrier for individuals to prevent the spread of HIV/AIDS by carrying condoms as well as distributing condoms.
+The benefits of this recommendation are the assurance that fears of police harassment and arrest will no longer be a barrier for individuals to prevent the spread of HIV/AIDS by carrying condoms/syringes as well as distributing condoms/syringes.
 It will empower sex workers to use condoms with all of their clients, encourage sex traffickers and pimps to provide condoms to victims of exploitation and allow outreach workers to unequivocally promote condom use amongst everyone they serve.
-Since condoms are the most fundamental public health tool in preventing sexual transmission of HIV, this policy will have broad implications in ending AIDS by 2020.
+It will also empower people who inject drugs to use a new sterile syringe for every injection, as well as return their used syringes to a syringe exchange program.
+Since condoms and syringes are two the most fundamental public health tools in preventing transmission of HIV, this policy will have broad implications in ending AIDS by 2020.